Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 ## Updating Complication Data

 When the request occurs to update the complication data, the complication provider application can receive the request by adding `watchface_complication_provider_update_requested_cb()`.
-The watch face application can send the update request and this request also occurs after the complication provider application notifies that the complication data is changed.
+The watch face application can send the update request, and this request also occurs after the complication provider application notifies that the complication data is changed.

 ```cpp
 void _watchface_complication_provider_update_requested_cb(const char *provider_id,